lowlighter/metrics/CONTRIBUTING.md

 Creating tests for your plugin ensure that external changes don't break it.

-You can define your tests cases in [`testscases.js`](/tests/testscases.js), which will automatically test your plugin with:
+You can define your tests cases in `tests.yml` in your plugin directory, which will automatically test your plugin with:
   - Metrics action
   - Metrics web instance
   - Metrics web instance placeholder (rendered by browser)